Yadnesh-Ranshevare/DSA/Trie/readme.md

 - here as you can see there are two nodes satisfying the condition `children[i] != null && eow = true` but here we only consider the node that **we found first for i in range 0-26** that way we can maintain our lexicographic (ascending) order

-although this approach work for most of the cases it fails when at some point there are multiple child node satisfying the condition `children[i] != null && eow = true` as in this approach we only consider the first matching node which might fails to give largest string of all prefix
+although this approach work for most of the cases it fails when at some point there are multiple child node satisfying the condition `children[i] != null && eow = true`, as in this approach we only consider the first matching node which might fails to give largest string of all prefix

 **Lets consider another trie tree for words:**\
 **words[] = {'a', 'banana', 'app', 'appl', 'ap', 'apply', 'apple', 'b', 'ba', 'ban', 'bana', 'banan'}**